Xiaomi Mi Mix 2 and the OnePlus 5 are great phones to consider for a budget of 35K

 They feature Dual SIM capability along with all the necessary sensors.

-Astoundingly, Xiaomi and OnePlus both have increased their number of compatible cellular network bands which in return also helps them to be a global smartphone.
+Noticeably, Xiaomi and OnePlus both have increased their number of compatible cellular network bands that in return also helps them to be a global smartphone.

-OnePlus 5 and MI Mix 2 both are super fast smartphones and are also aggressively priced at approx $600 (Rs 35,000) for their top variants.
+OnePlus 5 and MI Mix 2 both are super fast smartphones and are available for an aggressive price $600 (Rs 35,000) for their top variants.

 The OnePlus 5 offers excellent near stock Android Experience, faster updates, better Dual camera and robust design.

-Choice is tough – Pick the features which you want more from Your Nxt Phone
+Choice is tough – Pick the features which you want more On Your Nxt Phone

 On the other hand, Mi Mix 2 stands out with a custom MiUi experience, a more catchy and head-turning design, incredible display to watch movies and videos.

-I think both the phones have own merits and shortfalls and you will have to pick one over the other based on what you want more in terms of camera, software experience or a bezel-free display.
+I think both the phones have own merits and shortfalls, and you will have to pick one over the other based on what you want regarding camera, software experience or a bezel-free display.

-You can discuss your thoughts in the comments Below.
+You can share your thoughts in the comments Below.